gadaldo/pass-management/README.md

 - a vendor can check if pass is expired, based on created date and pass length; _NOTE_ vendor id it's just mock, can be any string.

+The idea is to have 2 entities Customer and Pass with a 1..n relation between them.
+3 different rest controllers to manage customers, passes and vendors.

 Requirements
 ---